-Why is my dashboard clicking?
-The three most common causes of a clicking noise from the dashboard is:
+The three most common causes of clicking noise from the dashboard are:

-In this post you’ll learn about the most common causes of a dash clicking noise, how to diagnose them and how to fix them.
+In this post, you’ll learn about the most common causes of dash-clicking noise and how to diagnose and fix them.

 1 Heater Motor Calibration